-The industry group may have an industry export programme for your product.
+Your industry group may have an export programme for your product.
 It may specify rules around pesticide use and residue testing.
 Contact the industry group for more information.

 If residue testing is required, MPI has recognised several laboratories that do residue analysis using specified test methods.